 “There are no bad foods, only bad diets.
 Everything in moderation.”

-I work to maintain a reasonably healthy diet, and I’m happy to say that after being at Tippin’s for five years my weight is about the same as when I first started.
+I work to maintain a reasonably healthy diet, and I’m happy to say that after being at Tippin’s for seven years my weight is about the same as when I first started.
 Notice I didn’t say it was ideal; only that it had stayed the same.
 In my case, there is a lot of bike riding and walking to help offset my lack of willpower to say “no” to Tippin’s.

 A Pie Worth the Indulgence